enigmaneering/hello-world/enigma0/E0S4 - Thoughts.md

     [Smedley Kynforth ⇝ Server C] launching server at :4242 [Smedley Kynforth ⇝ Server C] cycling

-More importantly, if you ping `localhost:4242` in your web browser you'll be greeted with a synaptic revelation, identifying itself amongst the void of internet traffic - a lone sentinel of pleasantries and cordiality in an ever-growing sea of neural endpoints, holding the line between exuberance and apathy
+More importantly, if you ping `localhost:4242` in your web browser you'll be greeted with your synaptic endpoint, identifying itself amongst the void of internet traffic - a lone sentinel of pleasantries and cordiality in an ever-growing sea of neural cohorts, empathetically holding the line between exuberance and apathy

     "Hello, World!"
 	    - Beag Hessenthaler ⇝ Server B